colbyn/web-images-js/README.md

 # Abstract
-The bringin of the amazing `image` crate to the node.js ecosystem, and contributing to the infection of compiled architecture and OS specific binaries in NPM.
+The bringin of the amazing `image` crate to the node.js ecosystem.

 # Rationale